Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Introduction

-Here, we introduce a tunable, interpretable instrument that we call probability-turbulence divergence (PTD) along with related allotaxonographs---visualizations which show in detail how two categorical distributions differ according to a given measure.
-We refer the reader to Ref.~\cite{dodds2020a} for our motivation for creating allotaxonometry and allotaxonographs, the notion of rank turbulence, and a detailed justification for the form of rank-turbulence divergence (RTD) we developed there.
-We establish probability-turbulence divergence using largely the same arguments.
-We will therefore be concise in our presentation and expand only when the probability version's behavior departs from that of its rank counterpart.
+\begin{textblock} \item Here, we introduce a tunable, interpretable instrument that we call probability-turbulence divergence (PTD) along with related allotaxonographs---visualizations which show in detail how two categorical distributions differ according to a given measure. \item We refer the reader to Ref.~\cite{dodds2023a} for our motivation for creating allotaxonometry and allotaxonographs, the notion of rank turbulence, and a detailed justification for the form of rank-turbulence divergence (RTD) we developed there. \item We establish probability-turbulence divergence using largely the same arguments, though PTD is distinct from RTD in its application and properties. \item We will therefore be concise in our presentation and expand as needed when the probability version's behavior departs from that of its rank counterpart. \end{textblock}